pmj9911/Django-Rest-Example/README.md

 3. Running the server
 python3 manage.py runserver

-If asked, the also run
+If asked, then also run

 python3 manage.py migrate

 to run the migrations.